 As a professional publication of the University of Sydney, accuracy, style and quality assurance are key, so our web content coordinator is responsible for editing and reviewing pages for this digital publication, in collaboration with staff content experts.
 You can submit feedback about any page of the website by using the "Comment on this page" tool at the bottom of the screen.

-A copy of The Web Report, which details the latest activity for and on the faculty website, can be downloaded here (pdf, 146kB).
+A copy of The Web Report, which details the latest activity for and on the school website, can be downloaded here (pdf, 146kB).

 Most of our staff require a personal web presence more detailed than their listing in University phone book.
-Information about research interests, publications, expertise, CV and personal homepage are all possible thanks to our faculty directory.
-This database was designed and developed by our faculty Digital Innovation and Knowledge Management team, and is being continually improved through collaboration between its developers, the Research Division and the marketing units.
-In coming months, the faculty directory will be linked to University services and other applications that will improve its search function and stability and enrich its offerings.
+Information about research interests, publications, expertise, CV and personal homepage are all possible thanks to our school directory.
+This database was designed and developed by our school Digital Innovation and Knowledge Management team, and is being continually improved through collaboration between its developers, the Research Division and the marketing units.
+In coming months, the school directory will be linked to University services and other applications that will improve its search function and stability and enrich its offerings.

-The faculty offers several options for online event registration and management.
+The school offers several options for online event registration and management.